tp6fu6m3/Chatbot/README.md

 This repository contains a [**gensim**](https://github.com/RaRe-Technologies/gensim) implementation of word2vec CBOW model running on (traditional) [**Chinese Wiki dataset**](https://zh.wikipedia.org/wiki/Wikipedia:%E6%95%B0%E6%8D%AE%E5%BA%93%E4%B8%8B%E8%BD%BD).

+We use PTT Gossiping as knowledge base of our system.
+By matching the most related article title with respect to user input, we choose the most confident response in the response set.

 ## Quick Start

 1. Clone and navigate to the downloaded repository.
 Further, install required pip packages.